22311523-Nikita-Mavrodiy/Car-Rental-DBMS/README.md

 6. All query outputs must include screenshots (saved in /screenshots or uploaded directly in the report later)

+# Supabase Instructions (For Team Members)

+We use Supabase PostgreSQL as the online database for this project.

+How to Use Supabase:
+- Accept the email invite to join the project
+- Go to Supabase → Project → SQL Editor
+- Run your DML (insert/update/delete) and SQL queries there
+- After running queries, take screenshots of results
+- Save your queries as .sql files in GitHub
+Do not modify the schema (tables).
+Only insert/update/delete data and run SELECT queries.

 # Required Deliverables:

 * Insert / update / delete sample data (DML)